splunk/observability-workshop/docs/servicebureau/billing-and-usage.md

 In the bottom chart, you can see the usage per category for the current period (shown in the drop-down box on the top right of the chart).

-The blue line marked **Average Usage** indicates what SignalFx will use to calculate your average usage for the current billing period.
+The blue line marked **Average Usage** indicates what Observability Cloud will use to calculate your average usage for the current billing period.

 ![Billing and Usage-Bottom](../images/servicebureau/usage-trends.png)

 !!! info

-    As you can see from the screenshot, SignalFx does not use High Watermark or P95% for cost calculation but the actual average hourly usage, allowing you to do performance testing or Blue/Green style deployments etc. without the risk of overage charges.
+    As you can see from the screenshot, Observability Cloud does not use High Watermark or P95% for cost calculation but the actual average hourly usage, allowing you to do performance testing or Blue/Green style deployments etc. without the risk of overage charges.

 To get a feel for the options you can change the metric displayed by selecting the different options from the **Usage Metric** drop down on the left, or change the the **Billing Period** with the drop down on the right.